dayton-outar/shillings/docs/README.md

    Value Proposition:
     - Ease of on-boarding new investors
-    - Ease of tracking and trading securities.
+    - Ease of tracking and trading fund-in and fund-out request.
 Showing and allowing communication between broker and investor at each stage of trading.

 3. Listed Companies